- Afterpay is one of the biggest and most successful buy now pay later services.

 However, if you do think there's a chance you're going to miss a payment, you get one free opportunity to change your payment date.
-If you miss the new payment date, Afterpay charges you a $10 fee.
+If you miss a payment, Afterpay will stop you from being able to make any new purchases.

 What stores accept Afterpay?